ckadluba/GrpcDemos/README.md

 Execute SimpleCalc.ServiceHost and SimpleCalc.Client.

-## LifeTime (to do)
+## LifeTime

 Two services called from one client.
 One is configured to create the service class for each request (default) and the other has one single service class instance for all requests.

+Execute LifeTime.ServiceHostPerCall, LifeTime.ServiceHostSingleton, LifeTime.ServiceHostGoogleGrpc and LifeTime.Client.

 ## AsyncEcho